NKC27/countdown_timer/README.md

 - **index.html**: The main HTML file that holds the structure of the page.
 - **style.css**: The CSS file for styling the page and countdown timer inputs.
-- **script.js**: The JavaScript file that handles the countdown logic and triggers the confetti effect.
+- **script.js**: The JavaScript file that handles the countdown logic.

 ## Contributions